-TEP is a transition pathway designed to support and prepare young people for success in attending an Alta-1 campus, work placement or an approved educational option.
+TEP is a program designed to support and prepare young people who are not yet ready to attend a conventional classroom.
+TEP works with students to set them up for success in attending an Alta-1 pathway, work placement or an approved education pathway.

 - Identify literacy and numeracy levels and associated barriers to their academic success

 - Seek to reduce or eliminate barriers and assist students to grow in academic confidence and address areas for development